 The effective interest method is a method of calculating the amortized cost of a financial asset or a financial liability (or group of financial assets or financial liabilities) and of allocating the interest revenue or interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or, when appropriate, a shorter period to the net carrying amount of the financial asset or financial liability.
 When calculating the effective interest rate, an entity shall estimate cash flows considering all contractual terms of the financial instrument (e.g., prepayment, call and similar options) but shall not consider future credit losses.
 The calculation includes all fees and points paid or received between parties to the contract that are an integral part of the effective interest rate (see IPSAS 9, Revenue from Exchange Transactions), transaction costs, and all other premiums or discounts.
 There is a presumption that the cash flows and the expected life of a group of similar financial instruments can be estimated reliably.
-However, in those rare cases when it is not possible to estimate reliably the cash flows over the full contractual term of the financial instruments), the entity shall use the contractual cash flows over the full contractual term of the financial instruments):
+However, in those rare cases when it is not possible to estimate reliably the cash flows or the expected life of a financial instrument (or group of financial instruments), the entity shall use the contractual cash flows over the full contractual term of the financial instrument (or group of financial instruments).